Questions about Residence Life? We have the answers!

 Q: When will I receive my housing assignment?

 A: First-year students will be assigned roommates according to their Campus Residency and Campus Residency License Contract forms.
 We ask that the students, not the parents, complete these forms so we can better match you with a roommate.
-Room assignments are made after you attend orientation and are emailed within two weeks of each orientation so students can make contact with their new roommates before the fall.
+Room assignments are made prior to you attending an orientation and are emailed within each orientation so students can make contact with their new roommates before move-in.
 Upperclassman students go through a Room Draw process in the spring semester to get their housing assignments for the following year.

 Q: May I bring a pet to campus?